The LDBC Social Network Benchmark: Output Data

-\begin{itemize} \item \textbf{CSV variants:} These serializers produce CSV-like text files which use the pipe character ``\texttt{|}'' as the primary field separator and the semicolon character ``\texttt{;}'' as a separator for multi-valued attributes (where applicable).
+\datagen currently only supports CSV-based serializers.
+These produce CSV-like text files which use the pipe character ``\texttt{|}'' as the primary field separator and the semicolon character ``\texttt{;}'' as a separator for multi-valued attributes (for the composite serializers).
 The CSV files are stored in two subdirectories: \texttt{static/} and \texttt{dynamic/}.
 Depending on the number of threads used for generating the dataset, the number of files varies, since there is a file generated per thread.
-We indicate with ``\texttt{*}'' in the specification.
-Currently, the following CSV variants are supported: \begin{itemize} \item \textbf{CsvBasic:} Each entity, relation and attribute with a cardinality larger than one (including attributes \texttt{Person.email} and \texttt{Person.speaks}), are output in a separate file.
-Generated files are summarized in \autoref{table:csv_basic}.
+We indicate this with ``\texttt{part-*}'' in the specification.

+The following CSV variants are supported: \begin{itemize} \item \textsf{csv-composite-projected-fk:} Each relation with a cardinality larger than one are output in a separate file.
+Generated files and their schemas as shown in \autoref{table:csv-composite-projected-fk}.
-\item \textbf{CsvMergeForeign:} This serializer is similar to CsvBasic, but relations that have a cardinality of 1-to-1 or 1-to-N are merged in the entity files as a foreign keys.
-Generated files are summarized in \autoref{table:csv_merge_foreign}.

-\item \textbf{CsvComposite:} Similar to the CsvBasic format but each entity, and relations with a cardinality larger than one, are output in a separate file.
-Multi-valued attributes (\texttt{Person.email} and \texttt{Person.speaks}) are stored as composite values.
-Generated files are summarized in \autoref{table:csv_composite}.